Because . . .

 Yes.
 I've been baking without eggs and dairy for so long, I must confess that at first I didn't like “regular” cakes as much as my allergy-free creations!
 But I've recently perfected my traditional cake recipes, and I'm happy to make one for you.
 However, a vast majority of the work I do is customized around food allergies or restrictions.

 How long will my cake or goodies keep?
 How do I store them?

 Almost everything I bake can be kept at room temperature in an airtight container to preserve moisture.
 Bear in mind, I believe in REAL food (Michael Pollan's food rules are a favorite read), and that's what you're ordering.
 Because these are homemade baked goods, they are not full of preservatives and will not stay "fresh" as long as the food you buy at the grocery store.
 That's especially true of gluten-free baked goods, which dry out quickly.
 Your order is handed to you freshly-baked, and it's intended for consumption within a day or two.
 If you must wait longer, or wish to travel with the item, I'd recommend freezing it until you're ready to go.
 You can also refrigerate it, but refrigeration speeds up retrogradation, which is a fancy way of saying it goes stale faster.
 Guess what slows down retrogradation . . . things like eggs and whole milk.
 You see my point.
 In any case, always bring your goodies to room temperature before serving.
 And don't leave it in the car unless you want a sad mess!
 (But you're free to EAT it in the car right after you pick it up!)

 Can I order something I don't see on your web site?

 What you see on the web site is just a sampling of my offerings.
-The majority of my work is made up of customized cakes and other bakery items.
-And I'm willing to try any dessert - chances are I've made what you have in mind, so let's talk!
+Every dessert order is customized to your particular specifications.
+And I'm willing to try any baked dessert - chances are I've made what you have in mind, so let's talk!